 - Q8 Sealing a contract allows the Council to potentially bring a claim for up to 12 years.
-For all Sealing, Legal advice must be sought from the Council's Legal Advisers. - Q9 All Framework Agreements procured must be sealed.
+For all Sealing, Legal advice must be sought from the Council's Legal Advisers and a Request for Sealing Form provided with contains appropriate authority - Q9 All Framework Agreements procured must be sealed.